djgroen/student-resources/docs/_build/html/_sources/onboarding_orientation.md.txt

 ## Overview of Team Structure
 Meet the 42Brunel Team!
 - **[Derek Groen](https://www.brunel.ac.uk/people/derek-groen)**: Lecturer in Simulation and Modelling at BUL and interdisciplinary researcher with primary focus on multiscale modelling and high-performance computing
+  - Codes Contributed to:
+    - FabSim3
+    - Flee
+    - FabFlee
+    - FabDummy
+    - FACS
+    - FabCovid19
+    - FabMuscle
+    - FabParticleDA
+    - FabMogp
 - **[Diana Suleimenova](https://www.brunel.ac.uk/people/diana-suleimenova1)**: Lecturer in Computer Science at BUL and researcher for Modelling and Simulation, Forced Displacement Prediction, Verification, Validation and Uncertainty Quantification
+  - Codes Contributed to:
+    - FabSim3
+    - Flee
+    - FabFlee
+    - VisualFlee
+    - EasyVVUQ
 - **[Maziar Ghorbani](https://www.brunel.ac.uk/people/maziar-ghorbani1)**: Associate Lecturer in Computer Science at BUL and research in Modeling and Simulations with focus on Large-scale High-performance Distributed Computing
+  - Codes Contributed to:
+      - FabSim3
+      - FACS
+      - FabCovid19
+      - Flee_scenario_builder
+      - FabTSP
+      - EasyVVUQ
 - **[Yani Xue](https://www.brunel.ac.uk/people/yani-xue1)**: Lecturer in Computer Science at BUL and research in Optimisation Problems, Evolutionary Computing, Data Analytics, Modelling and Simulation
+  - Codes Contributed to:
+    - FabSim3
 - **[Alireza Jahani](https://www.brunel.ac.uk/people/alireza-jahani)**: Research Fellow in Coupled Agent-based Modelling in the Computer Science Department at BUL and research in Agent-Based Modelling and Multi-Agent Systems
-- **Laura Marshall Harbach**: Post Doctoral Researcher at BUL in Agent-Based Modelling and Multi-Agent Systems
+- **Laura Marshall Harbach**: Post Doctoral Researcher at BUL in Agent-Based Modelling, Multi-Agent Systems and Uncertainty Quantification
+  - Codes Contributed to:
+      - FabSim3
 - **[Farzeen Nadeem](https://www.linkedin.com/in/farzeen-nadeem)**: Junior Developer Placement Student at BUL
 ---
 ## Introduction to Simulation Projects